jhclaura/Threejs-Workshop/README.md

 3. python -m SimpleHTTPServer 8000
 4. Open browser and type localhost:8000

-This opens the html file with template.js.
-In there you can add custom elements, e.g. camera, lights, mesh etc.
+Default the HTML page is linked with template_0X.js.
+In there you can add custom elements, e.g. camera, lights, mesh, in the workshop with specific topic.
-Change the script link in html file from "template.js" to "script.js", then you can see what we made in the workshop, which is a rotation cube!
-Woohoo!
+Change the script link in HTML file from "template_0X.js" to "script_0X.js", then you can see what it is made in the specific workshop.

+## Topic
+* Intro
+* Import 3D model
+* Incorporate with P5js

 ## Resources / Links
 * Three.js: [doc](http://threejs.org/docs/), [examples](http://threejs.org/examples/)